Press enter to begin your search

 The Ghost Points: Ancient Acupuncture Treatment for Obsession, Addiction & Destructive Behavior.

-An acupuncture protocol that capture the imagination of many acupuncturists are the “Ghost Points,” made famous by the great Tang Dynasty era doctor Sun Si Miao (581-682 CE).
+An acupuncture protocol that captures the imagination of many acupuncturists are the “Ghost Points,” made famous by the great Tang Dynasty era doctor Sun Si Miao (581-682 CE).

 Miao worked as a traveling doctor for many years during a very exciting time in Chinese history: when the north and south of China were united.
 He spent many years traveling the vast country, treating patients and gathering wisdom from the many doctors, shamans and healers he’d meet along the way.

-One of the pieces of wisdom he gathered were the “Ghost Point” protocols, which were traditionally used for demonic “ghost” possession.
-The time in which Chinese medicine was developing (the Classical Era) was highly superstitious.
-Disease was thought to be caused by climatic factors, agents (virus, bacteria, fungus which were called at the time forms of “Wind”), lifestyle, emotional excess and entities (including parasites, ghosts, demons, worms etc).
+One piece of wisdom he gathered was the “Ghost Point” protocols, traditionally used for demonic “ghost” possession.
+The time period Chinese medicine was developing (the Classical Era) was highly superstitious.
+Disease was thought to be caused by climatic factors, agents (virus, bacteria, fungus: called forms of “Wind”), lifestyle, emotional excess and entities (including parasites, ghosts, demons, worms etc).

-There are four sets of treatments (mostly comprised of three or four acupuncture points each) that utilize the “Ghost Points,” representing (and treating) the progressive stages of “possession” (or mental illness in modern language).
+There are four sets of “Ghost” treatments (mostly comprised of three or four acupuncture points each) representing (and treating) progressive stages of “possession” (or mental illness in modern language).
 They begin by treating relatively mild symptoms and progress into more severe situations.

 I’d been working with this patient for some time.
 He’d been having a very difficult transition period out of a relationship that continued to “haunt” him.
 He said the relationship with the woman he’d been with felt like it “changed” him, causing him to behave in ways that were foreign to him.
 He said he observed himself acting more like his former girlfriend than himself.
 Even his friends and family had commented on the change in his demeanor and behavior.